-Timing Review will usually take a minimum of 6 weeks, and ideally no more than 3 months.
-Use of IAIA Logo • IAIA logo may be used on the cover or interior of the endorsed document.
-A digital copy of the logo of appropriate resolution will be provided to the authors once approval of the document has been given.
-The logo's proportions and colors must remain consistent with what was originally provided. • The logo should not be used in such a way that it implies IAIA authorship of the publication.
-Disclaimer The final publication must include the following wording: "This document has been endorsed by the International Association for Impact Assessment (IAIA).
-IAIA is not responsible for any statements made or opinions expressed in this document."
-Copyright and Intellectual Property Copyright and intellectual property rights are held by the document authors or an external organization.
-The authors are expected to be aware of and to comply with international copyright laws, and to ensure that they have permission to use any copyrighted materials.
+Review will usually take a minimum of 6 weeks, and ideally no more than 3 months, depending on availability of reviewers and length of document or resource.

+Use of IAIA logo

+- The IAIA logo may be used on the cover or interior of the endorsed document or site of the electronic resources. - A digital copy of the logo of appropriate resolution will be provided to the authors once approval of the document has been given. - The logo's proportions and colors must remain consistent with what was originally provided. - The logo should not be used in such a way that it implies IAIA authorship of the publication or electronic resource.